-To reach the Botswana business community and especially the private sector your best bet is the Botswana Confederation of Commerce Industry and Manufacturing BOCCIM body.
+To reach the Botswana business community and especially the private sector your best bet is Business Botswana formerly known as the Botswana Confederation of Commerce Industry and Manufacturing (BOCCIM) body.

-Formed in 1971 BOCCIM is a business association of employers in all sectors of Botswana economy.
+Formed in 1971 as BOCCIM, Business Botswana is a business association of employers in all sectors of Botswana economy.
 It has long experience as Botswana's driver of the private sector and the economy.

 Much of its thrust to provide business leadership is directed through a private sector development strategy.

 This strategy is a tool that helps to create an enabling environment for private sector development and growth.